 I really had my heart set on navy, but I decided to take the easy way out and use the white I already had on hand: DecoArt Curb Appeal in Farmhouse White.
 It would look nice next to the white pots I already had near the area this pot was going.
 And it would help tie in the bright white trim on the deck a bit more.

-If you like outdoor DIY projects, make sure to check out my DIY AC unit screen pictured above, my DIY paver coffee table and matching side table, my modern trellis for a vining plant, and my roundup of vertical and container gardening ideas.
+If you like outdoor DIY projects, make sure to check out my DIY AC unit screen, my DIY paver side table, my modern trellis for a vining plant, and my roundup of vertical and container gardening ideas.